 If the priority of the second rule is set to a number greater than

-1000, it will have a lower priority, so the first rule denying all traffic will apply.
+1000, it has a lower priority, so the first rule denying all traffic applies.

 If the priority of the second rule is set to

-1000, the two rules will have identical priorities, so the first rule denying all traffic will apply.
+1000, the two rules have identical priorities, so the first rule denying all traffic applies.

 If the priority of the second rule is set to a number less than

-1000, it will have a higher priority, thus allowing traffic on TCP 80 for the
+1000, it has a higher priority, thus allowing traffic on TCP 80 for the

 webservertargets.
 Absent other rules, the first rule would still deny other types of traffic to the